caizoryan/arena_notetaker/readme.md

 - should have a block history of edits (in local storage?)
 - way to store and export templates
+- components have access to AUTH, DRAFTS, HISTORY

+Auth: is your auth
+Hisotry: is edit history of blocks
+Drafts: is in progress edits

 # TODO